 You’ve been successfully breastfeeding for months – but now you have to return to work and need to bottle feed some of the time.
 Or maybe you simply want a night out with your partner eventually.
 Or perhaps you (or your baby) are sick and you need to substitute bottle feeding for breastfeeding.
 How hard could it be, right?

-Try someone other than mom: If your baby knows you’re around, he’s likely to want milk straight from the source.
+Try someone other than mom: If your baby knows you’re around, they're likely to want milk straight from the source.
 Have a sitter or your partner try to offer the bottle feed – you may even want to run errands or enjoy a long walk by yourself so you’re not even in the house at all!

 Try different shapes and flow rates: When you were shopping for bottle feeding paraphernalia, you were likely faced with an overwhelming number of choices.
 If you baby refuses one shape of nipple, see what you can find that’s different – shorter, longer, wider, narrower.
 Pay attention to the flow rate.
 Keep in mind ‘preemie’ bottle nipples are not necessarily slower than those marked ‘slow flow.’
 If your baby uses a pacifier, try to find a bottle nipple that is the same shape.